b1ueb1ues/brm/README.md

 use this to test relic

 ### isbduration=9
-use this to test relic (Chinese researchers approve that 9.5s ISB is better than 7% BOF in consider of survivability)
+use this to simc relic (Chinese researchers approve that 9.5s ISB is better than 7% BOF in consider of survivability)

 ### facepalm = 0.4
-use this to test relic
+use this to simc relic

 ### hotblooded = 0.04
 use this to test relic